wallysonruanTW/real-estate-prices-research/README.md

 ## Roadmap

-- [X] Find an API that contains the neighborhoods São Paulo, SP;
+- [X] Find an API that contains the districts São Paulo, SP;
   - Both the name and the region of the city.
-- [ ] Collect the neighborhoods, process them and add them to a CSV file;
+- [ ] Collect the districts, process them and add them to a CSV file;
 - [ ] Store the file in the cloud;
 - [X] Choose one or more real estate websites;
 - [ ] Extract the necessary data for analysis and put them in CSV files;
   - Type of residence;
-  - Neighborhood;
+  - District;
   - Price.
 - [ ] Store the files in the cloud;
 - [ ] Make the process recurrent until the limit of 100 residences is reached;
 - [ ] Access the data in the cloud;
 - [ ] Process them;
   - Standardize;
-  - Segregate by neighborhoods;
+  - Segregate by districts;
   - Calculate the average.
 - [ ] Create an API to make the data available;
 - [ ] Create a website to make the data available;